reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions/02-api-commands/02-body-buliding.md

 This kind of upload is called a `multipart/form-data` request.
 The request is generally used for uploading both binary files in addition to extra meta information describing the binary being uploaded.

-It is typically used in Cumulocity IoT to add new inventory binaries or application binaries to the platform.
+It is typically used in Cumulocity to add new inventory binaries or application binaries to the platform.

 The file upload scenario can be utilized by using the special `file` type in the body section.
 The snippet below adds a `utils` group command with a single command called `upload`.